Blue Bayou (film): Production

-In October 2019, it was announced Justin Chon, Alicia Vikander, Mark O'Brien, Linh Dan Pham and Emory Cohen had joined the cast of the film, with Chon directing from a screenplay he wrote.
+In October 2019, Justin Chon, Alicia Vikander, Mark O'Brien, Linh Dan Pham, and Emory Cohen were announced to have joined the cast of the film, with Chon directing from a screenplay he wrote.

 Principal photography began in October 2019, and concluded by December.
 It was filmed and set in New Orleans, Louisiana.

 Chon worked on the movie for four years.
-He consulted with five adoptees who read drafts; they were consulted throughout the writing process and Chon spent hundreds of hours on the phone with them.
-When he had an edit, he screened it for some adoptees and then received notes from them and changed the edit through the post-production of the film to make sure that they felt comfortable with it.
-Chon said, "I couldn’t consult with the entire community, but with the people who I was consulting, I was making sure that they felt that it was authentic to them."
+He consulted with five adoptees, who read drafts; they were consulted throughout the writing process and Chon spent hundreds of hours on the phone with them.
+When he had an edit, he screened it for some adoptees and then received notes from them and changed the edit through the postproduction of the film to make sure that they felt comfortable with it.
+Chon said, "I couldn't consult with the entire community, but with the people who I was consulting, I was making sure that they felt that it was authentic to them."
 Chon spoke with adoptees Kristopher Larsen, who was director of Adoptees for Justice, and Anissa Druesedow about their experiences with the deportation process.
 Larsen conferred with fellow deportees as they passed around the script.
 Larsen said, "Every deportee we spoke to – it didn’t matter if they were from Panama, Korea, Venezuela, Vietnam, China – they all responded with the same thing: This is my story."

-The movie is based on true stories Chon heard from Korean adoptee friends, as well as research that revealed a broader crisis for Asian American adoptees of a certain age.
+The movie is based on true stories Chon heard from Korean adoptee friends, as well as research that revealed a broader crisis for Asian-American adoptees of a certain age.
 In the U.S., the Child Citizenship Act of 2000 grants citizenship to all children adopted from overseas, but it does not protect anyone who turned 18 before the law was passed.

-Chon mentioned in a GQ magazine interview, "A lot of people were adopted in the 70s and 80s.
+Chon mentioned in a GQ magazine interview, "A lot of people were adopted in the '70s and '80s.
 It just doesn't make sense to me.
-For the case of this movie, you have somebody who is a step further than that: you already have these questions of identity from being adopted.
+For the case of this movie, you have somebody who is a step further than that; you already have these questions of identity from being adopted.
 And then, not all adoptions end well.
 So sometimes parents give up their adopted kids, or they abuse them.
 Antonio goes through foster care and is abused.
 So to be also given up by your adoptive parents and be bounced around, and then for your country to finally say, we're also like giving you up.
 Psychologically, I'm sure it's absolutely devastating.
 So for a lot of people who get deported, there's a high suicide rate."

 Release

 In July 2020, Focus Features acquired distribution rights to the film.
 It was released on September 17, 2021, after being postponed from its originally announced date of June 25, 2021.
-It is invited at 26th Busan International Film Festival in 'World Cinema' section of the festival program.
-It will be screened on October 7, 2021.
+It was invited at 26th Busan International Film Festival in 'World Cinema' section of the festival program.
+It was to be screened on October 7, 2021.